 Heading Rules for the AYSO National Open Cup

 On Feb.
-16, 2016, the AYSO National Board of Directors passed a change to AYSO’s Rules and Regulations related to heading in accordance with the U.S. Soccer Federation’s (USSF) Return 2 Recover program.
-These changes will be implemented at the 2017 AYSO National Open Cup.
+16, 2016, the AYSO National Board of Directors passed a change to AYSO’s rules and regulations related to heading in accordance with the U.S. Soccer Federation’s (USSF) Return 2 Recover program.
+These changes will be implemented at the 2016 AYSO National Games.

-The new rule bans heading for all U-11 and below division players.
-If an AYSO program doesn’t have single age divisions, heading is banned for U-12 and below.
-Heading for players in U-14 will be limited to a maximum of thirty (30) minutes per week with no more than 15-20 headers, per player.
-There is no restriction on heading in matches in U-13 and above.
+The new rule bans heading for all 11U and below division players.
+If an AYSO program doesn’t have single age divisions, heading is banned for 12U and below.
+Heading for players in 14U will be limited to a maximum of thirty (30) minutes per week with no more than 15-20 headers, per player.
+There is no restriction on heading in matches in 13U and above.

 Safety is very important to AYSO as a whole.
-Heading was already banned for U-10 and below and extending it to U-11/U-12 was a way to ensure that players are older and more developed when attempting heading to avoid preventable head injuries.
+Heading was already banned for 10U and below and extending it to 11U/12U was a way to ensure that players are older and more developed when attempting heading to avoid preventable head injuries.